Virtual Anxiety Therapy for Black Women Across California

 • Faith-Based Therapy

 For Black women whose faith is central to their identity, therapy can thoughtfully incorporate prayer, scripture, and spiritual practice.
-If you have experienced church hurt or carry a complicated relationship with faith, this is also a space to explore that without judgment.
-Faith integration is always client-led.
+This is also a space to explore without judgment.

 Meet Our Therapists for Anxiety in Black Women